analucia8a/Learning-from-nature/future-energy/README.md

+# 📁 Future Energy

+## Main Research Proposal

+This folder contains the core vision of Planta y Diviértete.

+The project explores how plants and living ecosystems can inspire regenerative systems that contribute positively to both humans and the environment.

+Contents include:

+* Research proposal
+* Abstract
+* Research questions
+* Research objectives
+* Future vision
+* Biomimicry principles
+* Regenerative engineering concepts
+* Environmental impact goals
+* References and sources of inspiration

+This section represents the main direction of the project and serves as the foundation for future development, collaboration, and research.

+---
 # Planta y Diviértete
 ***Learning from Plants to Design Regenerative Systems for Future Communities***
 ### Author: Ana Lucía Ochoa López